rhugvedd/Research-Paper-Status/README.md

    - **Venue**: AAAI 2025 [https://aaai.org/conference/aaai/aaai-25/]
    - **Read Paper**: [https://drive.google.com/file/d/1flJ4S1bpZmll_vAr4W2foVqAEZBnwONW/view?usp=sharing]
    - **Status**: The reviewers acknowledged the core concepts, algorithms, and their benefits, but the paper was not accepted after phase 2 and rebuttal due to page limit issues and more empirical evaluation requirements.
-   - **Note**: Please find the reviews and the rebuttal uploaded in this repository
+   - **Note**: Please find the [Reviews and the Rebuttal](OpenReview - ASRO Sign-Based Optimization for Stochastic Learning.pdf) uploaded in this repository
    - **Notification Date**: December 10, 2024 (IST)

 ---